Add Custom Attributes

 String

 A STRING type custom attribute can take any free-form string value of up to 255 characters.
-The string value can include any Unicode code point.
+The string value can include any Unicode character code.
 Empty strings are also allowed.

 Link to section